 It's a scary world out there.
 Canadians have it pretty good, compared to the mass shootings we see almost weekly in the US and in other countries.
 France has a no weapons policy, but their strong stance on Muslim expression makes them a target for terrorist activity.

-If god forbid, one of these events were to happen while you were visiting, you'd want to get out of there, quickly.
+If one of these events were to happen while you were visiting, you'd want to get out of there, quickly.
 Sticking around isn't safe for your family, and it won't be fun either.

 Many national monuments close or change their hours in response to attacks or political unrest, so you may not even have anything to do (even if you're not directly in the danger).